The following are example map configurations.

 time-to-live-seconds: Maximum time in seconds for each entry to stay in the map.

 max-idle-seconds: Maximum time in seconds for each entry to stay idle in the map.

 eviction-policy: Policy for evicting entries.
 It has three values: NONE, LRU (Least Recently Used) and LFU (Least Frequently Used).
-If set as NONE, no items will be evicted.
+If set to NONE, no items will be evicted.

 max-size: Maximum size of the map (i.e. maximum entry count of the map).
-When maximum size is reached, map is evicted based on the eviction policy defined.
+When the maximum size is reached, the map is evicted based on the eviction policy defined.
 It has four attributes: